Stadium Of Light

-The Club moved to the stadium in 1997, after leaving their former home of Roker Park where they had played for 99 years.
+The Club moved to the Stadium of Light in 1997, after leaving their former home of Roker Park where they had played for 99 years.
 The stadium is of a good size, is totally enclosed and on the whole is quite impressive.
-It is composed of two three tiered stands (at the North end and the West side of the pitch), whilst the others are two tiered.
+It is composed of two three-tiered stands (at the North end and the West side of the pitch), whilst the others are two-tiered.
 The West (Main) Stand on one side also has a row of executive boxes (which you can sit outside if you wish), that are situated just below the top tier.
-Currently, with half the stadium being larger than the other, it looks a little imbalanced, when looking from the South Stand.
+Currently, with half the stadium being larger than the other, it looks a little imbalanced, when looking from the Roker Stand.
 However, if at some point the Club were to add an additional tier to the two remaining sides, then an even more remarkable stadium would emerge.
-There is also a large video screens perched upon the roof at either end.
+There is also a large video screen perched upon the roof at either end.

-Kevin Davis informs me; 'The club have secured planning permission to add another 7,200 seats to the Metro FM (South) Stand, which would take the capacity to 55,000.
+Kevin Davis informs me; ‘The club have secured planning permission to add another 7,200 seats to the Roker (South) Stand, which would take the capacity to 55,000.
 The club have not yet confirmed when (if ever) they will go ahead with this.
-If the club then proceed after this to add another tier to the McEwans Stand the the final capacity would be around 64,000'
+If the club then proceeds after this to add another tier to the East Stand then the final capacity would be around 64,000.’

-Away fans are now housed in the Upper Tier of the North Stand at one end of the stadium, where around 3,000 fans can be housed for league games.
-For cup games then up to 9,000 visiting supporters can be accommodated in this tier, if demand requires it).
+Away fans are now housed in the Upper Tier of the Carling North Stand at one end of the stadium, where around 3,000 fans can be housed for league games.
+For cup games then up to 9,000 visiting supporters can be accommodated in this tier if demand requires it).
+The away turnstiles, which are electronic, are numbered 69-72 and open 90 minutes before kick off.
 Although the facilities are fine in this area, you do have to climb a large number of flights of stairs to reach this top tier.
-It almost feels if this area has been 'tucked in' under the stadium roof, as it comes down over this section.
+It almost feels if this area has been ‘tucked in’ under the stadium roof, as it comes down over this section.
 It means that if you are sitting towards the back of the tier, then although you can see the pitch, you get a limited view of the majority of the rest of the stadium, giving the feeling of being a bit cut off from it all.
-On the food front, then the club offer; Fish & Chips (£5.50), Various Pies (£3) including the Chicken Balti Pie, Pizza Pods (£3), Cornish Pasties (£2.50) and Jumbo Sausage Rolls (£2.50).
+On the food front, then the club offers; Fish & Chips (£5.50), Various Pies (£3.50) including the Chicken Balti Pie, Cornish Pasties (£3) and Jumbo Sausage Rolls (£3).

 When people ask me which grounds are ‘the best’ to visit, then Sunderland inevitably comes out as one of my top five recommendations.
 On its day the place can be rocking, the PA system deafening (especially when the classical piece ‘Dance Of The Knights’ from Prokofiev’s ‘Romeo & Juliet’ is played before the players come on to the pitch at the start of the game and the Futurehead’s ‘Beginning of the Twist’, as the teams come out of the tunnel) and the Sunderland supporters exceptionally friendly (I was even given a Sunderland shirt by one supporter!).
 But bear in mind you are not allowed to swear inside the stadium, so if you persist you may find yourself being ejected from the ground!

-Stephen Lundell informs me; ‘There are two social clubs; the Sunderland Companions club, and the New Democratic Club, both on North Bridge Street (the road approaching the Wearmouth Bridge), which are about a five minute walk away form the stadium.
-Although they get very busy they do welcome away supporters, and serve reasonably priced beer'.
-Whilst Jason Adderley a visiting West Brom fan adds; ''The Albion pub, on Victor Street, off Roker Avenue, is a five minute walk from the ground, with some parking nearby.
-I've used this pub the last three times I've visited Sunderland with West Brom.
+Stephen Lundell informs me; ‘There are two social clubs; the Sunderland Companions club, and the New Democratic Club, both on North Bridge Street (the road approaching the Wearmouth Bridge), which are about a five minute walk away from the stadium.
+Although they get very busy they do welcome away supporters, and serve reasonably priced beer’.
+Whilst Jason Adderley a visiting West Brom fan adds; ”The Albion pub, on Victor Street, off Roker Avenue, is a five minute walk from the ground, with some parking nearby.
+I’ve used this pub the last three times I’ve visited Sunderland with West Brom.
 Always friendly and the landlord even puts on complimentary snacks after the game.
-Otherwise there is a chippy a couple of doors away.
-An all round top boozer'.
+Otherwise, there is a chippy a couple of doors away.
+An all-round top boozer’.

 Exit the A1 at Junction 62, the Durham/Sunderland exit and take the A690 towards Sunderland.
 After about eight miles, you will reach a roundabout, at which turn left onto the A19, signposted for the Tyne Tunnel.
 Stay in the left hand lane and take the second slip road towards Sunderland (signposted Stadium Of Light, A1231 Sunderland).
 This takes you onto a bridge crossing over the River Wear.
 Turn right onto the A1231 following the signs for Sunderland.
 Go straight over four roundabouts into Sunderland.